sitzmaa/WebBrowser/README.md

 ### Defining Lightweight

-- The HSTL Browser will run on architecture as small as a raspberry pi and will include features to optimize performance on multiple systems
+- The browser will run on architecture as small as a raspberry pi and will include features to optimize performance on multiple systems
-- HSTL will be of a relatively small file size
+- browser will be of a relatively small file size

 ### Core features

-- HSTL will open and view HTML websites
+- browser will open and view HTML websites
-- HSTL will provide inspect elements features
+- browser will provide inspect elements features